hotschedules/frontend-challenge/README.md

 # HotSchedules Front-end Engineering Challenge

-## Narrative

-After realizing the user experience of their application suite is disjointed, shadowy upper-management figures have bestowed the task of unifying them to you!
-You have decided there can only be one solution: you must build a component library!
-The complexity grows as you ponder the problem; the Russian team uses Angular.js for their app, the Columbian team uses React.js for theirs, and the hipster dev team in SF decided to use nothing but jQuery.
-How will you form a comprimise to pacify all the share holders???

 ## Task

 Though the execs want to see a full fledged library completed by end of quarter, they really just need to get one